 The Law Review also encourages authors to submit Essays, pieces between 10,000 and 15,000 words including footnotes.
 Essays typically have a more focused purpose—advancing a narrow thesis or contributing to discussion on a current, salient issue.
 Please submit all Essays under 10,000 words to NULR Online for consideration in our Online publication.
 Further information regarding NULR Online may be found on our Online submissions page.

 The Law Review’s Articles Board is responsible for carefully reviewing every submission that we receive and for selecting every Article or Essay that we publish.
 We have multiple stages of review, but every piece that we accept is reviewed by the entire Articles Board and the Editor-in-Chief.

 Beginning with Volume 112, it is the Law Review’s practice to subject submissions under consideration by the full Articles Board to peer review, contingent on selection timeframes and other submissions factors.
 We have found the peer review process enhances our selection quality and helps to verify piece originality.

-The Northwestern University Law Review is pleased to announce its second annual issue dedicated to empirical legal scholarship, to be published in spring 2020.
+The Northwestern University Law Review is pleased to announce its third annual issue dedicated to empirical legal scholarship, to be published in spring 2020.
 We welcome pieces making use of any and all empirical tools—including qualitative, quantitative, and mixed methods—to illuminate and engage questions of legal interest.